-The 2018 figures in this column for Messrs.
-Dolan, Sapan, Carroll, Sullivan, Gallagher and Wymbs include amounts from the annual incentive awards for performance in 2018.

 The 2020 figures in this column for Messrs.
-Dolan, Sapan, Carroll, Wymbs and Gallagher include amounts from the annual incentive awards for performance in 2020.
+Sapan, Gallagher and Carroll include amounts from the annual incentive awards for performance in 2020.
 Pursuant to SEC rules, these figures do not reflect long-term cash performance awards granted during 2020 which will be earned at the end of 2022.

+The 2019 figures in this column for Messrs.
+Sapan, Gallagher and Carroll include amounts from the annual incentive awards for performance in 2019.